 “We will invest only when proven management teams with demonstrated records of success are part of the opportunity.”

 Notice that this statement is plural.
-They look for management teamS.
-I capitalize the “s” to emphasize a point every small business owner needs to realize: If you aren’t developing and grooming a cadre of managers to eventually replace you, you better start soon.
+They look for management teams.
+If you aren’t developing and grooming a cadre of managers to eventually replace you, you better start soon.

 The information we learn from customers helps us personalize and continually improve your experience at gencm.com.
 Here are the types of information we gather.